Suicide is preventable. You can be the one to help.

 Your Life Your Voice (Youth and Families)

 For assistance in finding mental health and/or substance use services for someone who may be experiencing a mental illness and/or substance use condition, or for someone you are concerned about, call the Behavioral Health and Recovery Services ACCESS Call Center for information, an assessment and a referral based on individual needs.
+Behavioral Health and Recovery Services serves San Mateo County residents with Medi-Cal or those who are uninusured.

 The friendship line provides counseling and support to older adults and adults living with disabilities in both crisis and non urgent situations.